Staffing and forecasting gaps hurting CX? Get the Branch Workforce Playbook.

 Banking Technology Expert, Auriga

 The financial services industry is evolving faster than ever before, and digital focused millennials and Gen Zs expect the technology involved in managing their money to match trends seen in other industries — and that includes the ATM.
 Even with the fast-growing adoption of digital channels, the ATM remains a primary interface between customers and their banks for one simple reason: they’re convenient.
-By extending that convenience to additional actions like account openings, bill payments, mobile phone top-ups, currency exchange, and more, tellers in the branch will have more time to work with customers on complex banking needs.

 The Historic Precedent

 So how could a machine that was designed to perform many teller services provide a boost in positions for tellers?
-By making it cheaper to operate a branch.
+Simple: By making it cheaper to operate a branch.
 Where the average branch previously required around 21 tellers, with ATM machines that number was reduced to 13.
 So suddenly you are able to open a smaller branch, with fewer employees, leading to more branches, which required more tellers.
-So the 400,000+ labor saving ATMs currently installed at branches across the United States are directly responsible for creating more jobs and allowing banks to expand their operations, while simultaneously allowing tellers to provide a higher level of customer service.

 Large monolithic branches have already become a remnant of the past, and smart ATMs will allow branches to have an even smaller footprint.
 By providing a self-service option for these transactional services, we could very well see a surge in branch numbers similar to the one experienced during the mid-1990s as more smaller branches with lower staffing requirements become the mainstream.
-And while it’s been forecast that teller positions will likely decrease as smart ATMs gain popularity, the decline is forecast at just 8% — hardly an industry killing technology.
-Instead, these machines should be viewed as complementary to the human role, and a tool for creating increased demand and efficiency while enabling staff to concentrate on building stronger human relationships.
+And while it’s been forecast that teller positions will likely decrease as smart ATMs gain popularity, the decline was forecast at just 8%—hardly an industry killing technology.

 Conclusion

-The truth is, there is no benefit to having the many of the transactional processes that can be performed by smart ATMs to be handled through face-to-face interactions.
-Relationships are not built through these engagements, and convenience is not enhanced by them.
-And these two factors should be the primary goals for a future focused branch.
 For the few customers who simply prefer to perform these actions through a teller?
 They still have that capability.
 What’s more, if the lobby has been upgraded as discussed in the previous strategy, now they can do it while sitting in a comfortable lounge, speaking to a teller that comes to them.
 When you future proof your branch, everybody wins.

 Check out the other articles in the Future Proof Branch Strategies Series: